Index

 In the early stages of the project we uncovered two underlying paradigms that were driving the core user workflows.
 Optimizing these would be fundamental to creating an MVP that "just worked".

-Feedback Interaction Model (Jump to solution)
+1. Feedback Interaction Model

 I learned in Discovery that feedback from the AI review service wasn't being used because it lacked credibility and was hard to digest.
-If we expected non‑experts to embrace the AI recommendations, I needed to design a feedback system that was organized, scored, written, and interactive in a way that would
+If we expected non‑experts to embrace the AI recommendations, I needed to design a feedback system that was organized, scored, written, and interactive in a way that would solve for these shortcomings.

-Object State Model & Statuses (Jump to solution)
+2. Object State Model & Statuses

 In the current implementation, Encounter and document statuses were manually managed by Shoreline reviewers.
 Argus would have no human intermediary, so transitions needed to be automated based on object states.
 Additionally, user research revealed that Encounter status labels were confusing, leaving users unclear about where things stood or what to do next.
 I needed to redefine object states to be congruent with the new self‑serve model and map them to clearer, more helpful statuses.